-Readback is available through both the Boundary-Scan and Slave Parallel interfaces.
+Readback is available through both the Boundary Scan and Slave Parallel interfaces.
 It is the process of verifying that the current configuration data in the device is correct by reading out the data in the internal configuration memory.
-Please note readback is not supported for Spartan-II ES (Engineering Samples) devices in JTAG Programmer software.
+Note that readback is supported in the iMPACT software, but only in the form of the configuration verify operation.
+For readback/verify, ensure the bitstream is generated with the Readback Option.